creationix/ivy/README.markdown

     wget -O- http://github.com/creationix/ivy/raw/master/utils/setup.sh | sh

-For curl do:
+For `curl` do:

     curl -# http://github.com/creationix/ivy/raw/master/utils/setup.sh | sh

-And then after either case, you can start up node right away:
+And then after either case, you can start up `ivy` right away:

     ./ivy/bin/ivy

-Try to `require('connect')` to make sure the bundled libraries are available.
+Try `require('connect')` to make sure the bundled libraries are available.

 If you add ivy/bin to your executable path then it's "installed".
 That's all it takes!